Configure AWS Cloud

-- Healthcheck Region (AWS Region so that the Healthcheck can check whether it is currently up or down).
+- Healthcheck Region (the AWS region so that the healthcheck can check whether it is currently up or down)

-In the Cloud Logs section of the Admin UI, you can find all of the activities of your Users that accessed the Cloud resource.
-Note that any secrets displayed in the Cloud Logs are only placeholder values, no actual keys or secrets are ever exposed in plain text in the Admin UI.
+In the Cloud Logs section of the Admin UI, you can find all of the activities of your users that accessed the cloud resource.
+Note that any secrets displayed in the cloud logs are placeholder values.
+No actual keys or secrets are ever exposed in plaintext in the Admin UI.

-In order to access the AWS Cloud resource via strongDM, Users will need to install:
+- In order to access the AWS cloud resource via strongDM, users first need to do the following:

-- The latest version of the strongDM CLI.
+- Install the latest version of the strongDM CLI.
 If the CLI is already installed, you can run

-- The AWS CLI - we support both v1 and v2, but encourage the use of v2.
+- Install the AWS CLI.
+We support both v1 and v2 but encourage the use of v2.

-- The AWS-CLI configuration file should be set up (or updated) to include a region, as explained in the AWS documentation.
+- Set up or update the AWS-CLI configuration file to include a region, as explained in the AWS documentation.

-Make sure to exit and restart your GUI before connecting for the first time.
+- Make sure to exit and restart your desktop app before connecting for the first time.

-In the GUI, pick the AWS Cloud resource you want to connect to.
-Note that you can only be connected to one Cloud resource at a time, and selecting a new one will disconnect from the previously selected one.
+- In the desktop app, select the AWS cloud resource to which you want to connect.
+Note that you can be connected to only one cloud resource at a time, and selecting a new one disconnects from the previously selected one.